 E. There shall be an unpaid thirty (30) minute lunch period during an eight (8) hour work shift.
 The lunch period shall be scheduled between the hours of 11:30 a.m. and 1:30 p.m.
 Specific assignment of lunch periods shall be made by the EMUA for the efficient operation of the EMUA.
 Employees who are on location in the field are not allowed to return to their base location for the purpose of taking their lunch period.
 Employees in the field are to have their lunch at their worksite or at a location in close proximity thereto unless given management approval either ahead of time or via cell communication.
 The EMUA will provide some type of cleaner/sanitizer for on the road lunches.

 F. A normal workweek shall consist of forty (40) hours of work at straight time pay.
-All hours paid count towards the calculation of forty (40) hours.
 Hours worked in excess of forty (40) per week shall be paid at time and one-half.
 Overtime on Sunday (not Sunday scheduled duty) shall be paid at double time.

 H. Employees shall not work more than sixteen (16) consecutive hours without an eight (8) hour break.
 The sixteen-hour rule can be waived in the discretion of the EMUA.

 I. Call-in Overtime.
-Call-ins will be made first to the qualified person with the lowest listed amount of overtime hours.
+Call-ins will be made first to the qualified person with the lowest listed amount of overtime hours in that Department.

 J. The EMUA shall notify an employee at least five (5) days prior to any schedule or shift changes, except in cases of emergency as may be determined by the EMUA or seven (7) days prior to any schedule or shift changes when an employee is scheduled to work weekend duty.

-K. The EMUA may require employees to carry a cell phone.
-Employees required to be on call by wearing Authority issued cell phones shall be handled in the following manner:
+K. The EMUA may require employees to wear a beeper.
+Employees required to be on call by wearing Authority issued beepers shall be handled in the following manner:

-1. Cell phones shall be rotated among qualified employees designated by the EMUA in the water and wastewater departments for a period of time lasting one week.
-The on-call week will begin at 7:00 AM Monday and run through 6:59 AM the following Monday.
+1. Beepers shall be rotated among qualified employees designated by the EMUA in the water and wastewater departments for a period of time lasting one week.
+The on-call week will begin at 12:00 AM Monday and run through 11:59 PM the following Sunday.

 2. No employee shall be required to be on-call during their scheduled and approved vacation or personal leave, or sick leave.

-3. Employees assigned to carry a cell phone shall remain fit for duty and available within a one (1) hour response time.
-The on-call employee must be called fifteen (15) minutes after the normal workday has ended.
+3. Employees assigned to carry a pager shall remain fit for duty and available within a one (1) hour response time.

-4. All on-call employees assigned to carry a cell phone shall receive additional pay of thirty dollars ($30) per day while on call plus a three (3) hour minimum for each occurrence they are called into work to resolve an issue or actual time worked, whichever is greater.
-If an employee is required to respond to a second or subsequent occurrence within two and one half (2 ½) hours of the initial call, there is no additional three (3) hour minimum.
-The employee shall be considered on the clock from the original call.
-The on-call rate shall be thirty-five dollars ($35.00) per day while on call for the second year of this contract, thirty-five dollars ($35.00) per day for the third year of this contract and forty dollars ($40) per day for the fourth year of this contract.
+4. All on-call employees assigned to carry a beeper shall receive additional pay of twenty dollars ($20) per day while on call plus a three (3) hour minimum for each occurrence they are called into work to resolve an issue or actual time worked, whichever is greater.
+The beeper rate shall be twenty-five dollars ($25.00) per day while on call for the years 2015 –2016 and 2016 – 2017.

-L. Those employees not qualified for on-call duty shall accept a minimum amount of overtime offered of fifty per cent (50%) per calendar quarter or be subject to discipline.
+L. Those employees not qualified to carry a pager shall accept a minimum amount of overtime offered of fifty per cent (50%) per calendar quarter or be subject to discipline.
 There will be a three (3) hour guarantee for those not qualified to be on-call.
 Those assigned on-call duties will not be subject to any discipline as it relates to minimum overtime offered in this section.